zinatmr/zinat_assignment2_acit-2420-linux_systemadministration/README.md

 # zinat_assignment2_acit-2420-linux_systemadministration
-*Note use roo privelege or sudo to run the scripts.
+*Note use root privelege or sudo to run the scripts.

 ## Project Directories
 This project has two project ditectories